 The letter reads as follows:

-To: ABC and Univison, and moderators of the next presidential candidate debate
+To: MSNBC, The Washington Post, and moderators of the next presidential candidate debate

 The undersigned organizations urge you to ask each presidential candidate how they would address the nation’s housing and homelessness crisis.

 Our country is in the grips of a severe and pervasive housing affordability crisis.
 Nationally, there is a shortage of 7 million homes affordable and available to the lowest-income renters.
 Rents have risen faster than renters’ incomes over the last two decades, and while more people are renting than ever, the supply of housing has lagged.
 Fewer than four affordable and available rental homes exist for every 10 of the lowest-income renter households nationwide.
 As a result, record-breaking numbers of people cannot afford decent homes.
 Every state and community – urban, rural, or suburban – is impacted.

 So far, 13 presidential candidates have released major housing plans or other housing proposals to address the housing crisis.
 They are talking about these plans on the campaign trail - in town halls, forums and meetings in New Hampshire, Iowa, and beyond.
 But during the first four presidential debates, debate moderators have neglected to directly ask candidates how they would address our housing affordability crisis.
 People in America need to hear all presidential candidates share what they will do to make homes affordable to the tens of millions who are struggling to keep roofs over their heads or who have no homes at all.

 This is an issue of paramount importance to voters.
 According to a recent national public opinion poll, 60% of people say housing affordability is a serious problem where they live, up 21 points from 2016.
 Over 61% of people report having to make at least one sacrifice in the past three years because they were struggling with housing costs, such as cutting back on learning activities for their child, nutritious food, or healthcare.